- LED light source with up to 30,000 hours of life

 As a general rule, projectors are white or black boxes that don't lend themselves to effusive, lyrical praise on their aesthetics, but Anker has really outdone themselves with the visual design of the Cosmos.
 The dark metallic oval shaped chassis isn't one you immediately want to hide away in its own room.
 And the top panel has two LED light options that can be toggled on and off—the red Nebula logo and, fittingly, a field of stars that fade in and out.
 The projector measures 13.8 x 9.8 x 3.9 inches and weighs 7.4 pounds.
 On the back are two HDMI 2.0 (one with ARC), two USB ports each capable of data and power, and an optical port.
 The ES File Explorer needs to be downloaded from the Google Play store to play files from a USB drive.
 Both Bluetooth and Chromecast are supported for streaming audio or video to the Cosmos from a mobile device or computer.

-Four speakers, in combination with Dolby Digital Plus processing, are designed to spread the sound for a more immersive experience.
+Four speakers, in combination with Dolby Digital Plus processing, are designed to spread the sound for a more immersive experience and they can get suitably loud for a mid-sized room.
 There aren't multiple sound modes to adjust frequency curves or fine tune for specific content, so what you hear is what you get.
-Midrange frequencies are heavily pushed, likely for vocal clarity, but the dialogue can still be overpowered by sound effects within the same range.
-And while the speakers can get loud, they start to overmodulate above 80-90% of max volume.
+Midrange frequencies are heavily pushed, likely for vocal clarity, but the dialogue can still be overpowered occasionally by sound effects within the same range.

 Something that plagues a lot of 4K projectors in this price range is the use of the Aptoide web-streaming interface.
 Thankfully, the Cosmos Max is free of Aptoide and instead runs on the Android TV 9.0 platform.
 Thousands of apps are available for download through the Google Play store and it runs smoothly.
 While most of the apps run perfectly fine, Netflix is the most glaring exception.
 The version available for download is similar in at least one respect to the Aptoide version, in that the interface requires a cursor to easily sign in.
 Anker's workaround for the problem is by using the Nebula Connect app on your mobile device that allows you to navigate the Cosmos by scrolling or using your fingers as a mouse on the device's screen.
 It's a bit clunky, but gets the job done.